Château de Saint-Germain-en-Laye

 The terraces were largely destroyed when the road was made from the Pont du Pecq up to Saint-Germain.

-The Vieux Château was restored from 1855 by Eugène-Louis Millet, who, among other works, removed Hardouin Mansart’s angle pavilions.
+The Vieux Château was restored in 1855 by Eugène-Louis Millet, who, among other works, removed Hardouin Mansart’s angle pavilions.
 Since 1867 the Vieux Château has housed the Musée des Antiquités Nationales de France.

 Château de Saint-Germain-en-Laye and Musée des Antiquités Nationales Visits